Children and Pollution Lead poisoning Mercury in fishProfessor Emerita Colleen F. Moore

 About the Author (email the author: firstname.lastname@example.org)

-Colleen F. Moore is Professor Emerita of Psychology at the University of Wisconsin-Madison, where she has been a member of the faculty since 1978.
-She became Chair of the Psychology Department at Montana State University in Bozeman in Fall 2011.
+Colleen F. Moore is Professor Emerita of Psychology at the University of Wisconsin-Madison, where she was a member of the faculty from 1978 to 2011.
+She became Chair of the Psychology Department at Montana State University in Bozeman in Fall 2011, and retired in May 2014.
 She received her Ph.D. from the University of Illinois at Champaign-Urbana in Psychology, with emphasis on Developmental Psychology and a minor in quantitative research methods.
-She currently teaches graduate courses in the design of psychological experiments and developmental psychology.
-She has been teaching an undergraduate course on the Psychology of Environmental Issues for 10 years.
-Her research currently addresses several topics including prenatal influences on later behavior (in collaboration with Prof. Mary Schneider), and how environmental attitudes are related to risk perceptions, ethical reasoning, and other aspects of judgment and decision making.
+She taught graduate courses in the design of psychological experiments and statistics for 20 years.
+She has also taught undergraduate courses on the Psychology of Environmental Issues, and graduate courses on the Psychology of Risk.
+Her research currently addresses several topics including prenatal influences on later behavior (in collaboration with Prof. Emerita Mary Schneider), and how environmental attitudes are related to risk perceptions, ethical reasoning, and other aspects of judgment and decision making.

 Speaking Engagement Topics: